Best Staging Paint Colors To Sell Your House

 Last year, I was called in to help two separate clients who’s realtors told them to paint their house “white” since it was the trending color.
 The challenge was that these whites were not the best whites for their respective homes.
 The whites were cool whites, too stark, and showed lots of gray and shadows ,especially at night time where typically alot of showings occur.
 Both houses were on the market for 4+ months without being sold.
 Working with the clients we were able to soften the look of the stark white with using accessories and adding larger pictures.
 Not the best solution but it worked.
 The best solution, of course, is choosing the right color the first time around, and not having the stress and expense of a house for sale for 4 months!

-Cool white is currently the most popular paint color for staging your house.
-But it’s also the trickiest color to decorate with!
+Cool white is currently a very trendy color to paint your house with, especially for staging, but it doesn’t suit all houses.
+It’s the trickiest color to decorate with!
 Cool white is best for contemporary interiors.
 The accessories and lighting also need to complement the interior look.
 If you’re going with a cool white, add additional lighting for those night time showings to show off the room in the best possible light (no pun intended – lol).
 Its not a good fit for transitional and traditional interiors as they will make the room look harsh.
+If you don’t have a contemporary space, try a warm white.

 Sherwin Williams High Reflective White SW-7757